 Mr. Smith has participated in the securitization of auto loans, commercial loans, student loans, equipment loans, credit card receivables, trade receivables, equipment and vehicle leases, as well as royalty receivables and other intellectual property in both the term and commercial paper markets.

-Mr. Smith is regularly recognized as a leading attorney in his field by Chambers USA and Chambers Global, is highly regarded in Structured Finance and Securitization by IFLR1000, and is named a Next Generation Lawyer in The Legal 500 US.
+Mr. Smith is consistently recognized as a leading lawyer in his field by Chambers USA and Chambers Global.
+He has also been recognized as a “Highly Regarded” lawyer for Derivatives, Structured Finance and Securitization in the U.S. by IFLR1000 and is recommended for Structured Finance by Legal 500 US.

-Mr. Smith received his J.D. from the New York University School of Law in 1996.
-He graduated from Columbia College in 1993.
+Mr. Smith received his J.D. from New York University School of Law and his B.A. from Columbia College.